Ina Park, MD, on Syphilis: The STI That Keeps Us Guessing

 Mpox Job Aids

-CAPTC is pleased to announce two new job aids, focused on mpox recognition, diagnosis, testing, treatment, and vaccination.
+CAPTC is pleased to announce two job aids, focused on mpox recognition, diagnosis, testing, treatment, and vaccination.

 The shorter job aid is called “Mpox Clinical Recognition and Testing Quicksheet: Mpox Presentations vs. Common Exanthems.”
 It is intended as a print resource, to help facilitate clinical recognition of mpox in health care settings.
 The longer job aid, “Mpox Clinical Recognition and Testing Overview,” is intended as an electronic resource.
 It has links to a number of helpful mpox-related resources.